-About me: Liberal arts schooled chemistry/music double major teaches himself machining and funds a startup fountain pen manufacturing business on proceeds from a music career after giving up a frustrating search for the perfect flex fountain pen–for the purposes of ornamental penmanship–and, subsequently, building his own.
+Hi, I'm Pierre - king (ask) of the Desiderata Pen Company.
+I'm a liberal arts schooled chemistry/music double major who teaches himself machining and funds a startup fountain pen manufacturing business on proceeds from a music career after giving up a frustrating search for the perfect flex fountain pen–for the purposes of ornamental penmanship–and, subsequently, building his own.

 The Desiderata Pen Company is centered around making affordable handmade pens which can handle a variety of nib types, and that are primarily used for calligraphy, ornamental penmanship, drawing and sketching.